Literary Inspired

 Don’t: Neglect Your Online Presence

-An outdated website or sporadic social media posts can leave a poor impression.
+An outdated website or sporadic social media posts leave a poor impression.
 Maintain an active, professional online presence to keep readers engaged and interested in your work.

 Do: Create a Marketing Plan